wysilly/docs.getcloudify.org/content/intro/getting-started.md

 ]

 ...
-{{< /gsHighlight >}}
+{{< /gsHighlight >}}```

-We can see all available information on our two instances like their names and their `relationships` to other nodes.
+You can see all the available information on the two instances, such as their names and their *relationships* to other nodes.

-## Uninstalling the application
+## Uninstalling the Application

-An `uninstall` workflow is also built-in to Cloudify, which allows you to uninstall a deployed blueprint.
+An `uninstall` workflow, which is also built in to Cloudify, anables you to uninstall a deployed Blueprint.

-Let's uninstall our application.
+You will now uninstall your application.

 {{< gsHighlight  bash >}}
 $ cfy local execute -w uninstall